 Designing and building the systems behind today’s global computing infrastructure, while gratifying enough for a while, didn’t let me make people smile.
 Sure, I helped them make travel reservations or monitor rooms of servers in the cloud, but no real smiling.

 Set that aside.

-Last year, on the aforementioned Netflix, I caught I’ll Have What Phil’s Having and it made me smile a lot.
+Last year, on Netflix, I caught I’ll Have What Phil’s Having and it made me smile a lot.
 It gave us joy.
 My wife and I binged one episode after the other and were admittedly a bit sad when it was over.
 (I’m not a television executive but I think that reaction might have been what they were shooting for.)